AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

 ```
   var marker = chart.lineMarker();
   marker.layout("vertical");
-  marker.value(1325289600000);
+  marker.value(Date.UTC(2016, 1, 01));
   marker.scale(chart.xScale());
 ```

-Here is a sample of a line marker on a date time X Axis:
+Here is a sample that shows the production of crude oil.
+The line marker is used to mark the date of chart's creation which means that all the data to the right of the marker is a prediction for the future. of a line marker on a date time X Axis:

 {sample}AGST\_Line\_Marker\_06{sample}